Bestbrains/nagbert/README.md

-*Hi* - Nagbert will introduce himself and display a list of commands *nag* - Nagbert will initiate a conversation to begin a nagging topic
+*Hi* - Nagbert will introduce himself and display a list of commands *nag* - Nagbert will initiate a conversation to begin a nagging topic *Who are you* - Nagbert will provide some personal information.

 # Token